tsur/blog/_posts/2023-06-09-anane-the-volunteer.markdown

 "Mother, today is the day of the promotion," Anane said joyfully as he was assisting me.

 The atmosphere in the room was warm and subdued, briefly illuminated by a violet iridescence.
-From the window, I could see a beautiful orange sunset.
+From the window, I could see a beautiful orange sunrise.
 My uniform, a one-piece garment in deep black obsidian, absorbed the vibrant violet and golden hues that filled the room all over around, as if prisoners denied them the freedom to reflect and radiate their warm and beautiful hues.

 "Today is the day we have been waiting for, Anane.
 You will finally descend.
 This will be your first awakening, the most beautiful and exciting of all that will come after."